ibrucelei/kasware-docs/dev-base/dev-integration.md

 kasware.getAccounts();
 ```

-Get address of current account
+Get address of current account.
+It's also used to certify if the user is connected, which should be called first.

 #### Parameters